Every now and then, life lets you know that not all we experience is corporeal. This miraculous event compelled me to note every step of it.

 I looked at the current time on my phone: 9:24 am.

 That note was created less than a minute prior at 9:23 am!
-Not yesterday or the day before, but today; this morning at the exact time I was telling Zo that I loved him.
+Not yesterday or the day before, but today; this morning at about the same moment I was telling Zo that I loved him.

-I felt it had to be a message from Zodiac.
+As the realization of what was happening dawned on me, I felt this had to be a message from Zodiac.

 Hoping he was near, I affectionately crooned to him in the spirit world as I had done so many times in life: “Zo, Po, Zody-Pody!
 You are my Z-Z-Z, Z-Z-Z Zodiac sign!”